 On Monday morning, August 29, 2005, I sat down at my desk and pulled up the news.
 The immense hurricane that had been churning in the Gulf of Mexico for a while was the top story of the day.
 It had finally made landfall (again).
 I watched the video of the eye of the great storm move directly over my hometown, Waveland and Bay St Louis, Mississippi.

 Immediately, I felt a sense of dread; that deep, heavy feeling in your gut; the dawning awareness of profound loss, of death.
 I knew that my hometown was gone, would never be the same.
 I had spoken to my parents the day before, and they told me they weren't sure whether they would be evacuating.

 This hurricane was different.
 It was a Category 5, and it had brought a storm surge 20 feet high.
 That means the surface of the ocean goes up by 20 feet, and my parents' house, the house I grew up in, was about two miles from the shoreline, and only a hundred yards or so from brackish-water bayous.
-It is, at most, 5-7 feet above sea level.
+It is 5-7 feet above sea level at most.

 If my parents were still in the house when the storm hit overnight Sunday, they were dead, drowned by the sea if not killed by the winds first.
 If either of my college-age brothers were at home, they were gone too.

 I sat in silence.
 I knew what I had to do, but it felt like an eternal moment before I reached for my phone.
 The call would not go through at all.
 There was no ring tone, and no way to leave a message.
 There were no more phone lines or cell towers.
 Perhaps there were no phones to receive the call, either.

 About an hour later, I walked in my boss's office and told him I would not be able to finish out the summer as I had hoped.
 I would be going to Mississippi as soon as possible.
 I was very grateful that everyone understood my need to leave, and even more grateful that they did not hold it against me in the hiring decision.